DavideNardone/DeepCatnDogRecognition/README.md

 `unzip DeepCatnDogRecognition-master.py`

-Before training or testing any of the DNN available in this project, you must create some directories by running the following commands:
+Before training or testing any of the DNN available in this project, you must create some directories under the root project by running the following commands:

 `mkdir plots` <br>
 `mkdir results` <br>
 `mkdir ckpt` <br>
 `mkdir npys` <br>

-Once you've done it, you might need to proper set-up some paths, mainly located in the following python files:
+Once you've done this, you might need to set up some paths, located in the following python files:

 `src/train_net`
 `src/configs`